aosabook/500lines/static-analysis/StaticAnalysisChapter.md

 end
 ~~~

-This function looks pretty straight-forward, but the type of `x` is unstable.
+This function looks pretty straightforward, but the type of `x` is unstable.
 I selected two numbers: 50, an `Int64`, and 0.5, a `Float64`.
 Depending on the value of `x`, it might be added to either one of them.
-If you add an `Int64`, like `22`, to `0.5`, which is a `Float64`, then you'll get a `Float64` (`22.5`).
-Because the type of a variable in the function (`x`) could change depending on the value of the arguments to the function (`x`), this method of `increment` and specifically the variable `x` are type unstable.
+If you add an `Int64` like 22, to a `Float64` like 0.5, you'll get a `Float64` (22.5).
+Because the type of variable in the function (`x`) could change depending on the value of the arguments to the function (`x`), this method of `increment` and specifically the variable `x` are type-unstable.

 `Float64` is a type that represents floating-point values stored in 64 bits; in C, it is called a `double`.
 This is one of the floating-point types that 64-bit processors understand.

 As with most efficiency problems, this issue is more pronounced when it happens during loops.
 Code inside for loops and while loops is run many, many times, so making it fast is more important than speeding up code that is only run once or twice.
 Therefore, our first check is to look for variables that have unstable types inside loops.

 First, let's look at an example of what we want to catch.
 We'll be looking at two functions.
 Each of them sums the numbers 1 to 100, but instead of summing the whole numbers, they divide each one by 2 before summing it.
-Both functions will get the same answer (`2525.0`); both will return the same type (`Float64`).
+Both functions will get the same answer (2525.0); both will return the same type (`Float64`).
 However, the first function, `unstable`, suffers from type-instability, while the second one, `stable`, does not.

 ~~~jl
 function unstable()